Women with Individual Needs

 The Women with Individual Needs Clinic is an antenatal care clinic for women who are pregnant and have a disability.

-The Clinic works with pregnant women who have acquired brain injuries, intellectual or learning disabilities, physical disabilities or sensory impairments.
+The clinic works with pregnant women who have acquired brain injuries, intellectual or learning disabilities, physical disabilities or sensory impairments.

-The Women with Individual Needs Clinic has a dedicated Midwife and Social Worker.
-The Midwife provides continuity of antenatal and postnatal care, pregnancy related information and postnatal outreach for up to six weeks after the baby’s birth.
+The Women with Individual Needs Clinic has a dedicated midwife and social worker.
+The midwife provides continuity of antenatal and postnatal care, pregnancy related information and postnatal outreach for up to six weeks after the baby’s birth.

-The Social Worker assesses a woman’s psychosocial needs, provides information about service options, advocacy, practical assistance, emotional and social support, referral to community services and works with her and the midwife to develop a postnatal care plan.
+The social worker assesses a woman’s psychosocial needs, provides information about service options, advocacy, practical assistance, emotional and social support, referral to community services and works with her and the midwife to develop a postnatal care plan.

 Frequency

-The WIN midwife is available Monday and Tuesday from 9:00am - 4:30pm and on Friday from 9:00am – 3:30pm.
+The WIN midwife is available Monday and Tuesday from 9am to 4:30pm and on Friday from 9am to 3:30pm.

 Referral